Billcountry/firestore-entities/docs/README.md

 ###### Raises

 **`MalformedQueryError`**
-:   If the field specified is not a ListField, or
+:   If the property specified is not a ListField, or
      the query has more than one contains condition